Sidhant185/Harrmony-Hub/README.md

 # HarmonyHub - Music Platform

-A full-stack Spotify-like music platform built with Next.js, featuring anonymous uploads where users can share music without revealing their identity.
+A full-stack Spotify-like music platform built with Next.js, where users can discover, share, and enjoy music.

 ## Features

-- 🎵 **Anonymous Uploads**: Anyone can upload music, and uploader identity is never shown publicly
+- 🎵 **Music Uploads**: Upload and share your music with the world
 - 🎧 **Music Player**: Full-featured audio player with play/pause, queue, shuffle, repeat, and volume control
 - 🔍 **Search**: Full-text search for songs, artists, albums, and playlists
 - 📚 **Playlists**: Create, manage, and share playlists
 - ❤️ **Likes**: Like your favorite songs
 - 📖 **Library**: View your liked songs and playlists
+- 📊 **Statistics**: View top songs and your listening statistics
+- 👤 **Profile**: Track your listening history and liked songs
 - 🌓 **Dark Mode**: Built-in theme toggle
 - ⌨️ **Keyboard Shortcuts**: Control playback with keyboard
-- 🔐 **Authentication**: Email/password and OAuth (Google, GitHub) support
+- 🔐 **Authentication**: Email/password authentication

 ## Tech Stack